mxaddict/www.codedmaster.com/content/blog/2017-12-06-crypto-currency-mining-without-hardware-using-cloud-based-solutions.md

 +++

 Wanna start Crypto Currency mining?
 But don't have the money to invest in an actual hardware solution?
-Then why not give [HashFlare's][hashflare] Cloud based mining a go!
+Then why not give HashFlare's Cloud based mining a go!

 <!-- more -->

-All you have to do is sign up at [HashFlare][hashflare].
+All you have to do is sign up at HashFlare.

-Now, I have seen a lot of cloud based mining offers over the past 2 years that I have been testing out cloud mining, and most that I saw/found were SCAMS, the only reason I'm even referring [HashFlare][hashflare] is because I have been mining with them for over a year now and have made back all my invested money and then some.
+Now, I have seen a lot of cloud based mining offers over the past 2 years that I have been testing out cloud mining, and most that I saw/found were SCAMS, the only reason I'm even referring HashFlare is because I have been mining with them for over a year now and have made back all my invested money and then some.